What Is a Healthy Diet?

 The learner will:

-- compare and contrast their health habits/food choices with habits of others locally and globally.
+- compare and contrast their food choices with those of others (may be pre-made lists rather than their own diets).

-- explain why food choices are limited by resources, culture, and geography.
+- explain why food choices are impacted by resources, culture, and geography.

 - paper and pencil

-- culture: values, beliefs and perceptions of the world that are learned and are shared by members of a community or society, and which they use to interpret experiences and to generate behavior, and that are reflected in their own behavior
+- culture: values, beliefs and perceptions of the world that are learned and are shared by members of a community or society, and which are reflected in their own behavior

-- processed food: food which has been chemically altered through additives such as flavor enhancers, binders, colors, fillers, preservatives, stabilizers, and emulsifiers; food altered from its natural state through combination or other methods
+- processed food: food that has been chemically altered through additives such as flavor enhancers, binders, colors, fillers, preservatives, stabilizers, and emulsifiers; food altered from its natural state

-Ask the participants to close their eyes and imagine all the food and drink they’ve consumed in the last 24 hours spread out on a table in front of them.
-Instruct them to open their eyes and to write those food items in a vertical list on a piece of paper.
-Tell students that this will not be shared with anyone else.
+Ask the participants to close their eyes and imagine (displayed on a table in front of them) all the food and drink they typically consume in 24 hours.
+Then have them write those food items in a list on a piece of paper.
+This will not be shared with anyone else.
+Alternatively, to avoid food anxiety, provide a variety of pre-made lists of food (representing different habits and cultures) for them to analyze.

 Next, ask them to label each food item according to what food group it mostly belongs: